Large deviations for stochastic nonlinear systems of slow-fast diffusions with non-Gaussian L\'evy noises: Introduction

-The viscosity solution theory is an appropriate tool to deal with many interesting partial integro-differential equations for which there exist no classical solutions \cite{AT16,BI08,Ph98}.
+The viscosity solution theory is an appropriate tool to deal with various interesting partial integro-differential equations for which there exist no classical solutions \cite{AT16,BI08,Ph98}.
 In the viscosity method, the comparison principle has been used to prove the convergence of viscosity solutions to the Cauchy problem for partial integro-differential equations \cite{Aw91,Bc08,JK06}.
 To obtain the large deviation principle for system \eqref{1}, we follow the viscosity solution approach in \cite{FK06,FFK12,DH08,KP17}.

 The main goal of this work is to analyze in detail the structure of the large deviation principle for the slow variables $\{X_{t}^{\varepsilon}\}_{\varepsilon>0}$ of system \eqref{1} with $\delta=\varepsilon^{\alpha}, \alpha>1$ in three different regimes.
-By Bryc's inverse Varadhan lemma \cite[Section 4]{DZ10}, the key step is to prove that the functionals $\{U^{\varepsilon}\}_{\varepsilon>0}$ that satisfy the Cauchy problem \eqref{sU} converge to some quantity independent of $y$ described by the Cauchy problem \eqref{sU0}.
+Utilizing Bryc's inverse Varadhan lemma \cite[Section 4]{DZ10}, the key step is to show that the functionals $\{U^{\varepsilon}\}_{\varepsilon>0}$ satisfying the Cauchy problem \eqref{sU} converge to some quantity independent of $y$ described by the Cauchy problem \eqref{sU0}.